-Boston" by Mr. Remington on 8-27-34.
-But when Mrs. Fitz-patrick first heard that copies of what were said to be her Notes had been printed and placed in the Congressional Library, she felt it right to present an authentic version.
-This remained in the Library unknown to the removers, who thought they had secured all copies.
-I found a corroborative account of Mrs. Fitzpatrick's action in a collection of her papers left to me by a friend in 1970.
+Library, she felt it right to present an authentic version.
+This remained in the Library unknown to the Board of Directors, who thought they had secured all copies.
+I found a corroborative account of Mrs Fitzpatrick's action in a collection of her papers left to me by a friend in 1970.
 The collection includes a copy of her Notes, almost identical with the second version Gilbert Jr. had printed in 1933, and later circulated extensively.